- Petra, the 'rose-red city half as old as time'

 Day 9 Dead Sea to Amman to UK

-After breakfast, travel to Amman airport for your return flight and your included UK door-to-door travel service home.
+After breakfast, travel to Amman airport (55 miles, one hour) for your return flight and your included UK door-to-door travel service home.
 B

 The Dead Sea

 Post-holiday extension - half board

 After your holiday spend two nights at the Movenpick Resort and Spa Dead Sea (4Q) in 2021 or the Dead Sea Crowne Plaza Resort (4Q) in 2022.

 A day in Petra is undoubtedly the highlight of any trip to Jordan.
 Known as the ‘rose-red city half as old as time’, it was founded around the 6th century BC, by the nomadic Nabataean Arabs who settled here and established trade links from their hidden city.
 Around 100AD Petra fell to the Romans who later abandoned it.
 It was known only to local people until 1812 when it was rediscovered by a Swiss explorer.
 Access is on foot for 800 metres to the entrance of the Siq – a narrow gorge, followed by a walk of just over a kilometre.
 Your first glimpse of Petra will be the the vast, carved facade of the Treasury at the end of the Siq.
 Inside, discover rock-cut tombs, colonnaded streets, temples, a 3000-seat theatre and the Deir or Monastery, a huge 1st-century AD tomb, later used as a Christian church, reached by 900 steps!